aim-rsf/browseMetadata/README.md

 ### Demo (using the `R Studio` IDE)

 There are 4 main functions you can interact with.
-In order to read their documentation:
+Namely, `browseMetadata`, `mapMetadata`, `mapMetadata_compare_outputs`, `mapMetadata_convert_outputs`.
+In order to read their documentation, precede the function name with `?`, as such:

 ```r
 ?browseMetadata